Prem-Kumar16/tiny_toes_clinic_bot/README.md

    $ wget https://staibabussalamsula.ac.id/wp-content/uploads/2024/06/The-Gale-Encyclopedia-of-Medicine-3rd-Edition-staibabussalamsula.ac_.id_.pdf
    ```

-3. Locally download the model.
-This is a gated model, so request permission for this model in https://huggingface.co/google/gemma-2-2b-it and follow the below steps to download the model locally
+3. Locally download the model (Used Llamacpp imatrix Quantizations of gemma-2-2b-it from bartowski - https://huggingface.co/bartowski/gemma-2-2b-it-GGUF The original model huggingface site is https://huggingface.co/google/gemma-2-2b-it).
+This is a gated model, so request permission for this model in https://huggingface.co/google/gemma-2-2b-it and follow the below steps to download the model locally.

    ```
    $ cd ..